 Solo sex is a very personal, intimate and even spiritual experience.
 My experience with masturbation (aka solo sex) has taught me many things.
 It is the key that opens the door to self-love.
 By providing a foundation of pleasure, it ultimately contributes to a deeper understanding of oneself.

 Sex is dynamic.
 There is an ever-constant fluidity that surrounds sex and the people who engage in it.
 In my pubescent years, I remember being afraid of sex (due to conditioning of growing up in a religious family, in a small town, in a patriarchal society), but also, on a deeper level, I was afraid of my body.
-I don’t remember having an in-depth health education course that taught me about sex or the changes happening to me on an anatomic, physiological or emotional level.
-Instead, I learned sex was gross and if you have it before marriage you will get AIDS, get pregnant, and probably go to hell.
+I do not remember having an in-depth health education course that taught me about sex or the changes happening to me on an anatomic, physiological or emotional level.
+Instead, I learned sex was gross and if you have it before marriage you will get AIDS, get pregnant and probably go to hell.
 Fun!!!

 Knowing Your Body

 As a woman, I can’t tell you how important it is to know your body.
 It is vital that you know the inner workings of your specific vessel in order to know how it operates for you.
 I am shocked at how little importance is placed on sex health.
 The vagina is a mystery — a mystery that is often not shown in a particularly pleasant light.
 Growing up, everything I knew about vaginas existed synonymously with shame.
-For example: periods are gross, vaginas smell bad, and if you have an enlarged clitoris guys will make fun of you.
+For example: Periods are gross, vaginas smell bad and, if you have an enlarged clitoris, guys will make fun of you.
 Not surprisingly, as we live in a society that perpetuates male pleasure and deprives women from everything except making their counterpart another sandwich.
 Essentially there is, in my experience, a general societal belief that vaginas are too complex and women too complicated.
 Men, on the other hand, are easy — stroke their stick and the fountain erupts.

 If people are taught that something is difficult, what is their motive behind learning to master it?
 My personal opinion is that most people would rather take the easy way out, disregarding the time and effort that goes into mastering any craft.
 Because of how off-putting this dialogue is, I know many women who dislike masturbation and even receiving oral sex from their partners.
 But remember, hard work and understanding pay off!